-The Authority set its General Fund budget for 2016/17 at £61.507m and the allocation of resources reflected the Authority's approved mission and the fire risks facing Merseyside, and in particular how the Authority would continue to keep the safety of the public and the effectiveness of firefighters as our priority.
+The Authority set its General Fund budget for 2017/18 at £59.490m and the allocation of resources reflected the Authority's approved mission and the fire risks facing Merseyside, and in particular how the Authority would continue to keep the safety of the public and the effectiveness of firefighters as our priority.
 Approximately 76% of the budget directly funds activities related to fire response or prevention work:

-The Authority adopted a reserves strategy that maintained a General Reserve of £2.000m and Earmarked Reserves as at 01.04.16 of £26.248m to cater for specific risks, projects and one-off initiatives and in particular to help it manage effectively the financial pressures.
+The Authority adopted a reserves strategy that maintained a General Reserve of £2.000m and anticipated (based on the estimate forecast when the 2017/18 budget was approved) Earmarked Reserves as at 01.04.17 of £25.371m to cater for specific risks, projects and one-off initiatives and in particular to help it manage effectively the financial pressures.

-2016/17 Revenue Outturn Position
+The 2017/18 Revenue Outturn Position